 Definition: The amount of appropriations (derived from special andor trust non-revolving fund receipts), borrowing authority and contract authority that becomes unavailable for obligation until specific legal requirements are met.
 For example, the portion of appropriated trust fund or special or trust non-revolving fund receipts collected in the current fiscal year that is precluded from obligation at yearend because of a provision of law (such as a limitation on obligations or a benefit formula).
 For situations involving borrowing authority and contract authority, the use of this USSGL account is restricted.
 This account does not close at yearend.

-Justification: This account is needed for appropriations derived from special or trust non-revolving fund recipts that becomes unavailable.
+Justification: This account is needed for appropriations derived from special or trust non-revolving fund receipts that becomes unavailable.

 Attribute Table Changes for FY 2019: